The Shoppes at Trexler: 20th century

+21st century

 In 2002, the owners of the mall sought approval from local officials to redevelop much of the mall interior to make way for a new Kohl's department store, with a lawyer for the mall owners declaring "We're going through, as the professionals like to say, the de-malling of the Trexler Mall".
 Over the course of the next year, the Kohl's opened and the remainder of the mall was converted into a strictly open-air strip mall called The Shoppes at Trexler.
 In 2011, Giant supermarket left the Shoppes at Trexler to open a new facility adjacent to the former mall.
 Marshalls opened in the former Giant in 2012, though the space was later subdivided so that half would remain Marshalls while the other half became HomeGoods.

 On January 31, 2018, it was announced that The Bon-Ton would be closing as part of a plan to close 42 stores nationwide.
 The store closed in April 2018.
 Until it was repainted in early 2018, a water tower behind the plaza remained painted with the words "Trexler Mall" despite the fact that the mall had been defunct for about 15 years prior.

 In 2020, the former site of The Bon-Ton will become Urban Air Adventure Park, an indoor amusement park.